Shamino0/scriptsandtools/git/README.md

 ## `gitediffcommit2`

 View all of the changes between two `git` commits.
-For each file that differs, load the two versions into GNU Emacs and use `ediff-commit` to compare them.
+For each file that differs, load the two versions into GNU Emacs and use `ediff-buffers` to compare them.
 After Emacs terminates, the next file is compared.

 Usage: `gitediffcommit2 <commit1> [<commit2>]`